byme8/ZeroQL/README.md

 # How to setup

-> Here you can find setup for net6.0+ projects.
+> Here, you can find the setup for net6.0+ projects.
 > You can find [netstandard or .Net Framework](https://github.com/byme8/ZeroQL/wiki/netstandard-setup) and [Unity](https://github.com/byme8/ZeroQL/wiki/Unity-setup) setup in [wiki](https://github.com/byme8/ZeroQL/wiki).

 The initial setup: